arturo-lang/arturo/README.md

 - Code is just a list of words and symbols
 - Words and symbols within a block are interpreted - when needed - according to the context
-- No reserved words or keyword - look for them as hard as you can; there are absolutely none
+- No reserved words or keywords - look for them as hard as you can; there are absolutely none

 ```
 print "Hello world!"